frenchja/SAPATools/README.md

 --------
 - Download SAPA data directly from MySQL or HTML scraping.
 - Scrub SAPA data of duplicate participants.
-- Calculate temperament, ability, and interest norms by age and gender.
+- Calculate temperament, ability, and interest norms by age and gender (added by David M. Condon).
 - SSH tunneling (if not used from SAPA server) using `check.location()`.
 - Automatic database downloading based on desired date range (e.g., 5/20/2013).
 - Map SAPA data by zipcode (added by [William Revelle](http://personality-project.org/revelle.html)).